-Sega was among the first Japanese videogame companies to set about conquering the West, in both US and Europe.
-They accomplished this by getting to know the different tastes of the audience and, then, trying to appeal to that specific public.
+Sega was among the first Japanese videogame companies to set about conquering the West, in both the US and Europe.
+They accomplished this by getting to know the different tastes of their potential audience and, then, trying to appeal to that specific public.

 Nintendo was a different beast; Mattel generally handled distribution of the NES for Europe but still, the console took a while to gain its footing, while the Master System reigned supreme.